amyschmid/ms-annotator/README.md

 Failures of the second kind are recorded in the `rast_result` or `modelseed_result` fields of the `progress_file` file.
 When encountered, these fields will be labeled as `failed` and the associated `assembly` will be ignored.

-# Data sources
-All information regarding taxon ids, annotations, and assemblies are sourced from the NCBI's `assembly_summary.txt` report.

 # Detailed Strategy
 1. User supplied taxids are read